RafaelVidaurre/yakuza/Readme.md

 Yakuza.agent('articles', 'techCrunch');
 ```

 Remember the `plan` property we mentioned before?
 Now is a good time to use that.
-The `plan` property is an array of task names, each element in the array runs after the previous one.
+The `plan` property is an array of task names.
+Each task in the array runs after the previous one.
 If an array is placed inside the `plan` array, all tasks inside it will run in parallel.

 This plan runs `login`and `getArticlesList` sequentially: